School Board schedules extra meeting to pick insurance carrier

 WCPS Assistant Superintendent Melody Sheppard told board members that there are six built-in weather make-up days.
 And because students will not be in school for more than 180 days, if the school division does not miss six days due to weather, the days will be taken from the end of the school year.

-Watch the Warren County School Board meeting on the Royal Examiner video:
+Watch the School Board’s special meeting in its entirety on this exclusive Royal Examiner video:

 Local News